 To avoid this kind of hassle, sometimes homeowners try to do the design or management work themselves.
-If you hire a contractor without any design experience, you’re probably going to get a cookie-cutter job that doesn’t necessarily meet all of your requirements.
+If you choose a remodeling contractor without any design experience, you’re probably going to get a cookie-cutter job that doesn’t necessarily meet all of your requirements.
 You might even end up with a result that has so many issues you end up having to scrap it and start over.

 The design-build process is completely different.
 In this approach, you have a team that is qualified to design the project based on your specifications and be in charge of the renovation.
 Because we are working together to give you what you want, we can outline all the aspects you’ll need to consider before you sign off on a final design.
 That minimizes the likelihood of abrupt changes later in the project.
 And you’ll never have to worry about finding another professional for the job or tracking down new contact information.
 Your design-build team is your primary point of contact from start to finish.

 Now, About that Love